 With that being said, even if you do live in the UK, you should still be using a VPN to protect your privacy online.
 As we noted in our guide on the best UK VPNs, there is very little privacy remaining in the UK.
 This is because telecoms are forced to record the browsing history of all users and pass this data on to government agencies.
 A VPN encrypts and anonymizes your traffic, thereby preventing your ISP from seeing what you’re up to online.

-Best VPNs for BBC iPlayer – Conclusion
+Conclusion on VPNs for BBC iPlayer

 The war between streaming media services like BBC iPlayer and VPN services shows no sign of abating.
 That’s why finding a VPN with a good track record of defeating BBC iPlayer geo-blocking is so important.